kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_pipeline_artifact_report_evidence_bitbucket-pullrequest.md

 ### Synopsis

+Report a Bitbucket pull request evidence for an artifact in a Kosli pipeline.
-   Check if a pull request exists for an artifact and report the pull-request evidence to the artifact in Kosli.
+It checks if a pull request exists for the artifact (based on its git commit) and report the pull-request evidence to the artifact in Kosli.
-   The artifact SHA256 fingerprint is calculated or alternatively it can be provided directly.
+The artifact SHA256 fingerprint is calculated (based on --artifact-type flag) or alternatively it can be provided directly (with --sha256 flag).

 ```shell
 kosli pipeline artifact report evidence bitbucket-pullrequest [ARTIFACT-NAME-OR-PATH] [flags]